kartikdabas26-cell/kartikdabas26-cell/README.md

 - Build multiple real-world projects
 - Become internship-ready by the end of first year
 - Create a strong GitHub portfolio
-- Learn Full Stack Development properly
-- Stay consistent and improve every month
+- Develop consistency and strong engineering habits

 ---

-# 📚 Current Learning Resources
+# 📚 Current Learning Platforms

 - CS50x by Harvard University
 - The Odin Project